-Several tenant-based local non-traditional activities saw lower than normal participants during the program year as a result of COVID-19.
+Several tenant-based local non-traditional activities saw lower than normal participants during the program year.
 In the case of the Guardian Scholars program, students were not required to live on campus during the academic year.
 Other activities, such as Moving Home, are served through multiple sources of funding.
 In this case, despite having more participants enrolled in the program, only the number served using MTW funds are reported.
+There were several Sponsor Based Subsidy Programs that underperformed and are undergoing improvement discussions to increase their utilization rates.
+The Preservation of Affordable Housing activity also saw lower than anticipated households served.
+Not enough developers applied to the Preservation Notice of Funding Availability (NOFA), due to a lack of interest from the market.
+More households are anticipated to be served in FY 2023.
+(In the FY 2022 MTW Annual Plan, the total Planned Number of Unit Months Occupied/Leased was incorrectly added.
+The correct total is reflected in the table above).

-Local, Non- Traditional MTW Activity Name/Number Number of Unit Months Occupied/Leased Number of Households to be Served Category Category Actual Planned^^ Actual Tenant-Based Sponsor-Based Subsidy Program/2011-8 8,736 7,630 728 636 Tenant-Based Transitional Project-Based Subsidy Program/2013-6 564 556 47 46 Tenant-Based Monarch Housing Program/2016-1 300 296 25 25 Tenant-Based Guardian Scholars Program/2016-2 1,020 777 85 65 Tenant-Based Moving On Program/2017-1 420 276 35 23 Tenant-Based Moving Home Program/2018-1 456 300 28 25 Property-Based Affordable Housing Development/2011-7 12,072 12,240 1,006 1,020 Property-Based Preservation of Affordable Housing/2021-2 0 0 0 0
+Local, Non- Traditional Number of Unit Months Occupied/Leased Households to be Served Category Planned^^ Actual Planned^^ Actual Tenant-Based Sponsor-Based Subsidy Program/2011-8 10,296 8,124 858 677 Tenant-Based Transitional Project-Based Subsidy Program/2013-6 564 564 47 47 Tenant-Based Monarch Housing Program/2016-1 300 288 25 24 Tenant-Based Guardian Scholars Program/2016-2 1,020 900 85 75 Tenant-Based Moving On Program/2017-1 420 312 35 26 Tenant-Based Moving Home Program/2018-1 588 216 49 18 Property-Based Affordable Housing Development/2011-4 12,168 12,372 1,014 1,031 Property-Based Preservation of Affordable Housing/2021-2 1,200 0 100 0 Planned/Actual Totals 26,556 22,776 2,213 1,898

-The sum of the figures provided should match the totals provided for each Local, Non-Traditional category in the previous table.
+\ The sum of the figures provided should match the totals provided for each Local, Non-Traditional category in the previous table.
 Figures should be given by individual activity.
 Multiple entries may be made for each category if applicable.